umbraco/UmbracoDocs/15/umbraco-cms/tutorials/extending-the-help-menu.md

 This tutorial explains how to extend the Help Menu in the Backoffice UI.
 The Help Menu serves the purpose of gathering help materials for a Backoffice user.

-The Help Menu is an extension build on the `menu` extension type.
+The Help Menu is an extension built on the `menu` extension type.
 You can add menu items to the Help Menu by creating a `menuItem` extension targeting the `Umb.Menu.Help` alias.

 The Backoffice comes with two default Help Menu items that are visible to all Administrators: